-Iterations of this project were exhibited between 1982 and 1989, as well as at Rapoport’s retrospective exhibition “Spaces of Life” at Kala Art Institute in 2011.
+Iterations of this project were exhibited in 1982 (A Shoe-In at Berkeley Computer Systems, Berkeley), 1986 (Shoe-Field at Media Gallery, San Francisco, and 1989 at Richmond Art Center, Richmond, CA, as well as at Rapoport’s retrospective exhibition “Spaces of Life” at Kala Art Institute in 2011.
 She also produced blog art, artist’s books and magazine articles related to Shoe-Field.

 A selection of primary source documents originally selected by Sonya Rapoport that relate to Shoe-Field can be downloaded here: pdf, 25.2MB.